PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 After creating a basic MVP, and seeing the benefits of its usage, work continued to add functionality and support greater scale.

-Before we get any deeper, it's worth recapping apps structure and features as they are now.
+Before we get any deeper, it's worth recapping the structure and features of apps as they are now.

 ### App structure